 A. Exclusion of Qualitative Factors

 Important non-monetary elements, such as employee satisfaction, customer loyalty, or brand reputation, are excluded from financial statements, potentially limiting the broader understanding of a business’s performance.
+This can lead to undervaluation of intangible strengths that drive long-term success.

 B. Inflationary Effects